A protest demanding street safety in Boston gathered residents in South Boston’s Tynan School on Thursday.

-The little child was killed by a car on the sidewalk.
+A car that jumped onto the sidewalk killed the boy.
 Tragically, the little boy named Collin McGrath was in a stroller when a van jumped the curb after crashing into a small car.

-‘’We should be able to leave our houses without the fear of getting hit by a car’’, the leader of the march, Kati Donovan said.
-Kati was hit by a car and she is still in the wheelchair.
+‘’We should be able to leave our houses without the fear of getting hit by a car’’, the leader of the march, Kati Donovan, said.
+Kati uses a wheelchair after a car crashed into her years ago.
 She has compassion for what’s happening in the streets because she has been through it herself.

 People came from every corner of South for the gathering to protest against dangerous situation created by drivers for residents.

-Kati Donovan led a slow-down march up to L Street, just past the corner of East 5th where little McGrath lost his life.
+Kati Donovan led a slow-down march up to L Street, just past the corner of East 5th.
+This led the protest past where little McGrath lost his life.

 The city has since installed flex poles at several intersections for more visibility.
 But residents demand a master traffic improvements for all of the Southie.